juju/docs/src/en/clouds-k8s.md

 The objective of this page is to give an overview of how an existing Kubernetes cluster can be integrated with Juju and what the general workflow is once that's done.
-Links will be provided to pages that preset more theory as well as to practical tutorials.
+Links will be provided to material that presents more theory as well as to practical tutorials.
 Although this page is not about showing how to install Kubernetes itself, we do give pointers on how to do so.

 Essentially, Juju is able to treat the added cluster as it does any other of its known clouds (i.e. create models and deploy charms).
 There are some